-The election for the domestic tax consolidation may not be revoked for a period of three fiscal years and is deemed to be renewed at the end of the three-year period unless expressly revoked.
+The election for the domestic tax consolidation may not be revoked for a period of three FYs and is deemed to be renewed at the end of the three-year period unless it is expressly revoked.
 The consolidating company will be liable for the filing of the consolidated tax return and for the IRES payments, if due.

 Taxpayers liable to IRES, other than financial intermediaries, are subject to a limitation on deduction of net interest expenses (ie, passive interest minus active interest) up to 30% of the company’s tax-relevant EBITDA.

-The scope of the interest expenses limitation rule covers interest expenses qualified as such interest from both accounting and tax purposes, arising from transactions having a financial nature.
+The scope of the interest expenses limitation rule covers interest expenses qualifying from both accounting and tax purposes, arising from transactions that have a financial nature.